 - Right down to the exact number of people who produced you.
 You can find various types of family trees on the internet.
 Print them out, and keep the records with you.

 - Bags can get lost, and it’s a heartbreaking experience to lose a family tree that you have been working on for months or even years.
-Thus, we recommend using a family tree software program, be it an iOS app or application installed on your MacBook.
+Thus, we recommend using a family tree software program, be it an iOS app or an application installed on your MacBook.

 - Keep track of important names, dates, and locations of each person in your family tree.
 In addition to an extensive family tree of names, it’s important to record the most important information regarding each relative.
 This way, when the time comes to look up a specific person in your family, you’ll have the basic information and won’t be required to waste a lot of time trying to find them.